phauer/hugo-theme-casper/README.md

 - remove blog logo
 - author bio also on index page
 - series-box at the beginning the post
+- better support for custom content in taxonomy list pages.
 - to be continued...

 # Build